DC Universe (franchise): Films

-Superman: Legacy (2025)
+Superman (2025)

-Although it is not an origin story, the film focuses on a young version of Superman as a reporter interacting with key characters such as Lois Lane, as he goes on a journey to reconcile his Kryptonian heritage with his human family in Smallville, Kansas.
-Gunn described Superman in the film as "the embodiment of truth, justice and the American way; he's kindness in a world that thinks of kindness as old fashioned".
-Gunn and Safran considered the film to be the true beginning of the DCU.
+Although it is not an origin story, the film focuses on a young version of Clark Kent / Superman as a reporter interacting with key characters such as Lois Lane, as he goes on a journey to reconcile his Kryptonian heritage with his human family in Smallville, Kansas.
+Safran described Superman in the film as "the embodiment of truth, justice and the American way; he's kindness in a world that thinks of kindness as old fashioned".